How much does an insured letter cost

 Here is a summary of the steps:

-• Keep the receipt safely.
+• Keep the posting receipt carefully.

 • Use online tracking.